maverickg59/macos-text-to-speech/README.md

   - **VAD Filter:** Enable/disable Voice Activity Detection to filter out non-speech audio segments

 - **Permissions:** The app checks for necessary permissions (Microphone, Accessibility, Input Monitoring for hotkeys) and guides the user to grant them via System Settings if they are missing.

+## Architecture

+Ottotone follows a modular architecture with clean separation of concerns between different components:

+### Core Components

+- **OttotoneApp**: Main application class that orchestrates all components
+- **AudioRecorder**: Handles audio recording and transcription using faster-whisper
+- **PermissionsManager**: Manages and checks for required system permissions
+- **HotkeyManager**: Handles global hotkey detection via Quartz event taps
+- **AppConfig**: Manages application configuration and persistence

+### Menu System

+The menubar interface uses a component-based architecture where each functional area has its own menu component:

+- **MenuManager**: Central coordinator for all menu components
+- **ModelMenu**: Manages Whisper model selection
+- **OutputMenu**: Handles output action selection (clipboard/paste)
+- **SettingsMenu**: Provides access to application settings

+### Technical Notes

+- **MPS Limitation**: faster-whisper does not support MPS (Apple Silicon) acceleration, so the application forces CPU mode for transcription on all Macs
+- **Component Independence**: Components communicate through well-defined interfaces and callbacks, minimizing tight coupling
+- **Permission Handling**: The application guides users through obtaining permissions with detailed instructions and direct links to System Settings

+## Development Guidelines

+1. **Coding Standards**
+   - Follow PEP 8 for Python code style
+   - Use absolute imports to avoid circular dependencies
+   - Document classes and methods with detailed docstrings

+2. **Testing**
+   - Strive for a sensible level of code coverage as close to 100% as possible using unit tests
+   - Use vitest for unit testing
+   - Tests should be placed in the `__tests__` directory only
+   - Never modify source code to make tests pass

+3. **Error Handling**
+   - Use proper logging at appropriate levels (debug, info, warning, error)
+   - Gracefully handle failures in user permissions or hardware access
+   - Provide user-friendly error messages and guidance

 ---